dennisseidel/ibm-integration-bus-docker-bestpractice/README.md

 			- `IIB_KEYSTOREPW`: the keystore password, can be set as an environment variable or in the `pw.sh` file mounted under `/secret/pw.sh`.
 			- `IIB_TRUSTSTOREPW`: the truststore password, can be set as an environment variable or in the `pw.sh` file mounted under `/secret/pw.sh`.
 			- Add a keystore and truststore under `/secret/keystore.jks` and `/secret/truststore.jks` to enable HTTPS or SSL MQ.
+    ODBC can be configured by:
+      - Mounting your odbc.ini into `/var/mqsi/odbc.ini`
+      - Set Environment variable `ODBCINI`: to the path of the odbc.ini.
+Which must be currently `/var/mqsi/odbc.ini`.
+      - Create and copy/mount a custome configuration file that sets your security identity in: `/usr/local/bin/customconfig.sh` this file is automatically pick up by the container and executed.
+You should include a command like: `mqsisetdbparms MYNODE -n odbc::ORACLEDB -u BASE_USER -p secretpassword`. `ORACLEDB` is the name of the resource in the odbc.ini file I have give (you can choose your own), `BASE_USER_ANFW` is the username, `secretpassword` is the place to put your password.
 - Exposed Ports:
     - 4414: Port of the IIB Admin WebUi and for remote debugging in IBM Integration Bus Toolkit
     - 7800: Port of the HTTP Listener